bilfeldt/laravel-request-logger/README.md

 ### Enable log via middleware (Recommended)

-This package comes with a convenient `requestlog` middleware that can be used to enable logging of request by simply register the middleware on the routes (or route groups) you wish to log:
+This package comes with a convenient `requestlog` middleware that can be used to enable logging of request by simply registering the middleware on the routes (or route groups) you wish to log:

 ```php
 Route::middleware('requestlog')->get('/', function () {